vitiral/simple-quality/purpose.md

 The example tutorial can be found here:
     http://wiki.openhatch.org/Flash_card_challenge

+It should be easy for users to input questions to the quizzer in a simple and open format.
+Additionally, the program should use methodologies that uses effective memorization techniques.
+Some possible ideas include:
+- doing items in a random order
+- doing missed items more often
+- telling the answer after a guess is missed
+- allowing users to configure time limits, so they can compare results between quizzes.
 ```

 Notice that we try to keep our purpose documentation as brief and simple